The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

 How it works, step by step

 - Submit the home.
-We send the property to Fly Homes for an internal valuation.
+We send the property to the institutional buyer for an internal valuation.

 - Backup offer issued.
 You receive a non-contingent written offer from the backup buyer, issued against fair-market value of your current home.
 The program includes an equity pledge that protects homeowners, ask about it in the consult.

-- DTI is fixed.
-The new mortgage underwriter excludes the current PITIA from your DTI ratio.
+- Qualifying is fixed.
+The new mortgage underwriter leaves the current full housing payment out of your qualifying math.

 - You buy the new home.
 Clean offer, no sale-of-home contingency, normal close.